diego-aslz/FactJ/README.md

 ## Customizing Fields

 A Factory receives a bunch of `Decorator` objects in its constructor.
-They are used to modify something in the object being built.
+They are used to modify something in the object when it's built.
 For each object built, all of the decorators will be invoked to customize it.

 There are a few built-in helper methods that helps out defining decorators.